What To Expect From a Tooth Extraction in Queens

 - Wisdom teeth – or third molars that are crowded or negatively affecting other teeth.

-- Orthodontic treatment – sometimes teeth may need to be removed in order to effectively straighten your teeth.
+- Orthodontic treatment – sometimes, teeth may need to be removed in order to straighten your teeth effectively.

-- Periodontal disease – this is the infection of your gums and the bone which support your teeth.
+- Periodontal disease – this is the infection of your gums and the bone which supports your teeth.
 Severe cases of gum disease can cause tooth loss.

 - Injury or Infected – if your tooth becomes abscessed or infected beyond the scope of what root canal therapy can help restore, you may need to have your tooth removed.

 Dental anesthetics will ensure that you don’t feel anything but a slight bit of pressure throughout your treatment.
 Most patients are surprised at how smooth and easy their extraction procedure is.
 At Cosmetic & Family Dentistry, we also offer nitrous oxide that can be used to help you feel more relaxed and at ease during your appointment.
 Nitrous works quickly and exits your system just as quickly, so your recovery process is not affected by it.